 Prepare a list of required resources so you can provide a precise estimate of the finances and employees you’ll need to implement your insider threat program.

-4. Acquire support of senior management
+4. Acquire the support of senior management

 Use the information gathered during previous steps to get support from your key stakeholders for implementing the program.
 The list of key stakeholders usually includes the CEO, CFO, CISO, and CHRO.
 Their support is crucial for securing resources and promoting a culture that takes insider risk seriously.